liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 6. **More Frequent Events and Content Updates** (8 mentions)
   * Players feel that events and main story updates are too infrequent, leading to periods of inactivity.
-    * <span class="comment" markdown="0">We officially have “more than a year gap” between two main quest chapters :sob:</span>
+    * <span class="comment">We officially have “more than a year gap” between two main quest chapters :sob:</span>.
   * Some want more daily and weekly missions with meaningful rewards to keep players engaged.
   * They request more frequent updates and event variety, with less downtime between content.